12 Top-Rated Tourist Attractions in Sweden

 In many ways Sweden has become a traveler's paradise.
 If you love the outdoors, it's certainly hard to beat.
 The air and water are crystal clean, there are thousands of acres of unspoiled forests and majestic lakes to explore, the roads and public transport are excellent, the citizens are invariably friendly and helpful, and, in recent years, Swedish cuisine has undergone what can only be described as a revolution.
 Throw in a mind-boggling history from notorious Viking invaders to Royal dynasties and imperial intrigue, and one thing is certain, you'll never be bored.
 On the contrary, there's so much to see and do, make sure you allow plenty of time to enjoy all the outdoor adventures and historic treasures.

-Fairytale Drottningholm Palace on the island of Lovö is a UNESCO World Heritage Site and lies roughly 11 kilometers west of Stockholm city center (45 minutes by boat).
+Fairytale Drottningholm Palace on the island of Lovö is a UNESCO World Heritage Site and lies about 11 kilometers west of Stockholm city center (45 minutes by boat).
 Dating from the 17th century, the palace is now the official residence of the Swedish Royal Family.
-In the beautiful terraced park, with its avenues of lime trees, are bronze sculptures brought back from Denmark and Bohemia as trophies of war.
+In the picturesque, terraced park are bronze sculptures from Bohemia and Denmark, brought back as trophies of war.
 Be sure to take in the Chinese Pavilion which dates from the late 1700s.
 The 18th-century Palace Theatre (Drottningholms Slottsteater) is still used for performances during the summer months.
 In the Theatre Museum, you can see period stage costumes and stage scenery.

 Hours: Seasonal opening hours